Reinforcement learning with non-ergodic reward increments: robustness via ergodicity transformations: Problem setting

 \subsection{Solving the ergodicity problem}

 Redefining the optimization objective of RL algorithms may require a complete redesign.
 Alternatively, we can take existing algorithms and modify the returns to make their increments ergodic.
-In~\cite{peters2018time}, the authors have shown, in a continuous-time setting, that for a broad class of stochastic processes, we can find transformations $h(R)$ such that their increments $\Delta h$ are ergodic and follow a standard Brownian motion.
+For \eqref{eqn:erg_rl_def} to hold, we need the additive increments of the return to be stationary and independent.
+As discussed by \citet{peters2018time}, such processes are L\'{e}vy processes.
+The only L\'{e}vy process with continuous sample paths is a Brownian motion with drift \citep[Ch.~12]{breiman1992probability}.
+Thus, following \cite{peters2018time} we seek to find a transformation $h(R)$ whose increments $\Delta h$ follow a Brownian motion with drift.
 In our discrete-time setting, this translates to

-with drift $\mu$, volatility $\sigma$, and standard normal random variable $v(t_k)$.
-For our purposes, where we want to learn a transformation $h$ from data instead of deriving it analytically as~\cite{peters2018time}, it even suffices if $v(t_k)$ has finite variance, \ie it does not have to be normally distributed.